AlibabaPAI/torchacc/docs/source/best_practice.md

 - Using tensor values in dynamic control flow for branch logic

-## Coordinate `Gradient Accumulation` with `mark_step` and `AsyncLoader`
+## Coordinate `Gradient Accumulation` with `sync` and `AsyncLoader`

-When using `Gradient Accumulation`, adjust the `batches_per_execution` parameter in `AsyncLoader` to match the GA minibatch count N. This ensures `mark_step` is executed once after N minibatches.
-Additionally, consider the memory overhead in this scenario; if it's too high, you may need to execute `mark_step` after each minibatch.
+When using `Gradient Accumulation`, adjust the `batches_per_execution` parameter in `AsyncLoader` to match the GA minibatch count N. This ensures `sync` is executed once after N minibatches.
+Additionally, consider the memory overhead in this scenario; if it's too high, you may need to execute `sync` after each minibatch.

 ## Model Saving